how to diet without going broke

 How to begin?

-They already have the menu, they already have the shopping list, now what?
+You already have the menu, you already have the shopping list, now what?

 Now comes the part that is most important.

-I read the brochures of the main hypermarkets every week, they are available online and it is easy to find the staple foods that are on sale.
-It is usually easy to save a lot on meat / fish / eggs with these weekly promotions.
+I read the leaflets from the main hypermarkets every week, they are available online and it is easy to find the basic foods that are on sale.
+It's usually easy to save a lot on meat/fish/eggs with these weekly promotions.

-For meat and fish the ideal is to buy if possible for the whole month, pack in individual bags and freeze.
-The ideal is always to remove to defrost in the refrigerator 24h before.
+For meat and fish, the ideal is to buy for the entire month if possible, pack in individual bags and freeze.
+The ideal is to always remove it to thaw in the refrigerator 24 hours in advance.

 Always look for possible agreements with local suppliers.
-For example, in the Power Fitness group we have a supplier of chicken breast at 3.5?/kg.
-There are many of us and the price is very appealing and without having to run through the lines at Pingo Doce.
+For example, in the Power Fitness group we have a supplier of chicken breast at 3.5%/kg.
+There are many of us and the price is very attractive without having to queue at Pingo Doce.

-The same applies to fruit and vegetables, there is a lot of local commerce with prices equal / lower than hypermarkets.
-For example, I discovered for weeks that I have a grocery store with products almost all of them made in Portugal at my doorstep (few imported), with a price 15-20% below hypermarkets.
-And the taste is much better than that of frozen (imported) bananas.
+The same applies to fruit and vegetables, there is a lot of local shops with prices equal to/lower than hypermarkets.
+For example, I discovered a few weeks ago that I have a grocery store on my doorstep with products almost all made in Portugal (few imported), with a price 15-20% below that of hypermarkets.
+And the flavor is much better than frozen (imported) bananas.

-So in summary we can try to use the following idea: ?I consume these 15 foods, of which 5 are on sale and are they worth stocking up on? instead of the impulsive thought: ?I'm going to buy everything, because it's on sale?.
+So, in short, we can try to use the following idea: ?I eat these 15 foods, 5 of which are on sale and are it worth stocking up on? instead of the impulsive thought: “I'm going to buy everything because it's on sale”.

 Where to buy?